schemapress/Schema/readme.txt

 * Added new function schema_wp_get_categories_as_keywords to be used by WPHeader.
 * Added new function to get blog posts page URL.
 * Added new integration and fix for Easy Digital Downloads (EDD) plugin.
-* Updated the readme.txt and README.md files.
+* Updated the readme.txt and README.md files and pumped the tested WP version to 4.9
 * Code cleanup.

 = 1.6.9.7 =